Ircama/osm-carto-tutorials/pages/_includes/install-apache.md

     sudo apt-get install -y apache2 apache2-dev

-If using WSL, the Apache service needs to be started with
+If using [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), the Apache service needs to be started with

     sudo service apache2 start

 Error "Failed to enable APR_TCP_DEFER_ACCEPT" with Ubuntu on Windows is due to this socket option which is not natively supported by Windows.
+To overcome it, edit */etc/apache2/apache2.conf* with

     sudo vi /etc/apache2/apache2.conf

-Add the following line to the end of the file:
+and add the following line to the end of the file:

     AcceptFilter http none